Kay Baxter

 Kay Baxter (October 3, 1945 – May 16, 1988) was a pioneer female bodybuilder.

+Bodybuilding

 Baxter competed in women's bodybuilding from 1979 to 1986, competing in four IFBB Ms. Olympia competitions between 1982 and 1985.
 She was inspirational for many up-and-coming female bodybuilders, especially those who desired a physique that would be large and muscular even by bodybuilding standards.
-She was a groundbreaker in making wrestling videos and short action movies that catered to fans of women's bodybuilding, as well as appearing in the 1985 Billboard top 3 song "California Girls", by David Lee Roth whom she trained and dated.
+She was a groundbreaker in making wrestling videos and short action movies that catered to fans of women's bodybuilding.
+Many believed that Baxter was the female bodybuilder in the 1985 Billboard top 3 song "California Girls", by David Lee Roth whom she trained at Gold's Gym in Venice, CA, but this was actually Teagan Clive.